 Education in the Value Chain approach will provide a strong, long-term benefit for Namibia.
 This 10-year program, working from both ends of the educational spectrum, has a high probability of success.

-The overall goal of this Strategic Plan is to strengthen higher education human capacity, curriculum, outreach, and research programs for the purpose of addressing economic growth, poverty reduction, and food security in local communities using a value chain approach.
+One goal is to strengthen the human capacity, curriculum, and outreach programs in higher education addressing economic growth and poverty reduction in local communities through a value chain approach.
+Indicators for this goal impact all areas of higher education: